“Eat the spaghetti to forget your regretti”

 Driving in Italy

 14) There are SOS pullouts everywhere.
-These are also very commonly used for “pee breaks” if there are few rest areas around, as you will see toilet paper everywhere.
-I may or may not have used my fair share of SOS pullouts for this purpose on our longer drives throughout the country.
+These are also very commonly used for “pee breaks” if there are few rest areas around, as you will see toilet paper everywhere, which is a shame because of the litter.

 15) Be prepared for tolls; they are everywhere.
 You’ll take the ticket first and pay later upon exiting.
 The price will be determined by the distance you drove.
 Of our transportation costs, $280 were in tolls.
 We passed 35 tolls in our 30 days here.